Contents

 - Awesome Rainy Day Activities in Venice, Italy

-This tour will take you straight into the hilly stretch between Valdobbiadene and Conegliano.
+This half-day tour will take you straight into the hilly stretch between Valdobbiadene and Conegliano.

 On your way back to Venice, you’ll stop to admire one of the most picturesque spots, Molinetto della Croda.